DavidHolleman/RentWave/README.md

 RentWave is a system to facilitate the rental of goods between users of the platform.

 Users can use the website to:
-- Create an account / Login / Logout
+- Create an account / Login / Logout / Change Password
-- List items in a variety of categories
+- Search for items in a variety of categories
-- Rent items
+- Rent items from other users
 - Message other users about items
-- Write reviews related to past rentals.
+- Write reviews related to past rentals

 Project Report: https://docs.google.com/document/d/1v6i5F3iigGgFt_4nLyAMU0H7qEKmHC4T/edit?usp=sharing&ouid=114172747205478512791&rtpof=true&sd=true